alihammadraza/phpVagrantRedisMySQL/README.md

 * `vagrant up --provision`

-###The architecture of the code in 'web' folder is based on service/entity model where entities act like validating data types and are consumed inside services which perform various functions.
+###The architecture of the code in 'code/web' folder is based on service/entity model where entities act like validating data types and are consumed inside services which perform various functions.

 # SMS Storage API / index.php & redis.php